 Just like any other type of food, all types of offal are not the same.
 Some have more or less nutrients in a serving, some taste great while others are bland, and some are not even legal to eat in certain countries.

-There’s one extremely important factor when it comes to buying and consuming organ meats: Never eat the organs of animals who were not free-range and appropriately fed (for example, grass-fed beef).
+There’s one extremely important factor when it comes to buying and consuming organ meats: Never eat the organs of animals that were not free-range and appropriately fed (for example, grass-fed beef).

 While I’m never a fan of the abhorrent ways many commercial farms enslave and inhumanely raise and slaughter animals, this argument is not only a moral one.
 It’s fairly common knowledge in farm culture that the offal obtained from mistreated and stressed animals is fraught with problems, such as fat deposits (especially around the heart and kidneys) that are indicative of deeper physical problems.
 (2) Livers from grain-fed beef, for one, will often puncture and mush at the touch of a finger, while healthy livers from grass-fed beef are firm and strong to the touch — not to mention an appropriate size for the animal.